 This is an e-cert which is e-mailed to learners on completion of the programme.

 Progression and Further Studies

-Progression routes are available through the Security Institute; these include a range of higher-level options such as an Advanced Certificate in Security Supervisor Skills, Diploma in Asset Risk Management, or a Diploma in Terrorism and Countermeasures.
+Progression routes are available through the Security Institute; these include a range of higher-level options such as an Advanced Certificate in Security Supervisor Skills, Diploma in Asset Risk Management, or a Diploma in New Terrorism and Countermeasures.